Close

 Picture Life/Shutterstock.com

 We know how much fun hand games are for kids, but are there any benefits to playing them?
 The answer is a resounding yes!
-Here are the top reasons to encourage your older baby or young child to have a go with some clapping games:
+Here are the top reasons to encourage your older baby or young child to have a go with a simple hand-clapping game:

 • Helps develop bilateral coordination